thu-ml/zhusuan/docs/tutorials/vae.rst

 Variational Autoencoders
 ========================

-**Variational AutoEncoders** (VAE) :cite:`vae-kingma2013auto` is one of the most widely used deep generative models.
+**Variational Auto-Encoders** (VAE) :cite:`vae-kingma2013auto` is one of the most widely used deep generative models.
 In this tutorial, we show how to implement VAE in ZhuSuan step by step.
 The full script is at `examples/variational_autoencoders/vae.py <https://github.com/thu-ml/zhusuan/blob/master/examples/variational_autoencoders/vae.py>`_.

 The generative process of a VAE for modeling binarized